juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The old JavascriptEngine internals have been entirely replaced by a new implementation wrapping the QuickJS engine.

+**Possible Issues**

+Code that previously successfully evaluated using JavascriptEngine::evaluate() or JavascriptEngine::execute(), could now fail due to the rules applied by the new, much more standards compliant engine.
+One example is object literals e.g. { a: 'foo', b: 42, c: {} }.
+When evaluated this way the new engine will assume that this is a code block and fail.

+**Workaround**

+When calling JavascriptEngine::evaluate() or JavascriptEngine::execute() the
+code may have to be updated to ensure that it's correct according to the Javascript language specification and in the context of that evaluation.
+Object literals standing on their own for example should be wrapped in parentheses e.g. ({ a: 'foo', b: 42, c: {} }).

+**Rationale**

+The new implementation uses a fully featured, performant, standards compliant Javascript engine, which is a significant upgrade.

+## Change

 The `WebBrowserComponent::pageAboutToLoad()` function on Android now only receives callbacks for entire page navigation events, as opposed to every resource fetch operation.
 Returning `false` from the function now prevents